In my own words...

 I was raised in former Yugoslavia in an atheistic home without any religious influence for the first 14 years of my life.
 As a young atheist, I was dedicated to disprove any religion and especially Christianity.
 But the more I studied, the more I became doubtful about atheistic claims.
 My faith in atheism started to crumble, and with all the evidence around me I couldn’t hold onto that belief anymore.

 Because of my strong opposition to Christianity I didn’t become a Christian until after some two years passed.
-My journey to God and acceptance of Jesus as my Savior was rough and marked with pain, with two near-death experiences caused by none other than myself.
+My journey to God and acceptance of Jesus as my Savior was rough and marked with pain, with two near-death experiences caused by no one other than myself.
 But by the grace of God, He opened my eyes and my heart to cry out to Him in the midst of my pain.
 At about the age of 16 I gave my life to God.
 And there I was, that kid who was once angry and full of hate, experiencing the love and forgiveness that is found in Jesus.
 That was a dramatic change.
 Everything made sense, my questions that were never answered in atheism were answered.
 Life made sense.
 Existence made sense.
 My life was in God’s hands.